9kunal/Qkart/README.md

 The shopping cart SPA for custom made guitars.
 Made in AngularJS.

 # Code Features
-1. Has a custom derivative element to display the Hero panel of Guitars which randomly loads different guitar from dataset.
+1. Has a custom derivative element to display the Hero panel of Guitars which randomly loads different guitar from dataset whenever the view is loaded again.
 This tag is known as `<random-guitar-panel></random-guitar-panel>`.
 It has an attribute `guitars` which takes input as a Data Model Object.

 2. Has another custom derivative element `<guitar-display></guitar-display>`.
 It also has an attribute `gdata` which also takes Data Model Object as an Input.
 This element is used to display guitar items in a form of card view.